 Using a daily moisturizer can prevent your skin from becoming dry and irritated and lessen acne flare-ups.

 By keeping your skin hydrated and moisturized you reduce its need to produce oil.

 And less oil means fewer chances of clogged pores which means less acne.

 5. Sanitize your phone regularly

 But don’t let that stop you from staying hydrated!
-Drinking water works from the inside out to help you and you skin feel your best.
+Drinking waterworks from the inside out to help you and your skin feel your best.

 So although research on water intake and acne is limited, drinking water can still support your skin’s health in other ways.